 Through our core value of sustainability, and in accordance with our Code of Ethics, we aim to uphold and advance a set of principles regarding environmental, social and governance concerns, and with our supplier code of conduct we aim to withhold a strong, secure and responsible supply chain.
 Our goal is to work resolutely to eliminate corruption risks, promote diversity among our teams and continuously reduce the environmental impact of our operations, both at sea and onshore.
-In particular, our vessels are in full compliance with materials and waste treatment regulations, including full compliance with the IMO 2020 Regulations, and our fuel consumption and CO2 emissions are monitored, calculated and well managed, aligned with international and national regulations and standards.
-Furthermore, we have elected to enter into long term charter transactions of LNG dual-fuel vessels to reduce pollutant emissions as a result of bunker consumption, and five of these vessels are also partly ready to be powered by Ammonia in the event it will become a feasible "cleaner" fuel.
+We have elected to enter into long-term charter transactions of LNG dual-fuel vessels to reduce pollutant emissions as a result of bunker consumption, and five of these vessels are also partly ready to be powered by ammonia in the event it will become a feasible "cleaner" fuel.
+We have also joined the Move to -15°C Coalition, a coalition of industry participants intended to unite the industry in cutting GHG emissions ahead of the 2050 net zero goal while helping cold chain operators reduce costs through energy savings.
 In addition to actively working to reduce accidents and security risks in our operations, we also endeavor to eliminate corruption risks as a member of the Maritime AntiCorruption Network ("MACN"), with a vision of a maritime industry that enables fair trade.
 We invest efforts in preparing for future regulations and broadly map our environmental risks.
 We actively promote the preservation and protection of the marine environment and biodiversity.
 We also foster quality throughout the service chain, by selectively working with qualified partners to advance our business interests.
 Finally, we promote diversity among our teams, with a focus on developing high-quality training courses for all employees.
-We have invested efforts and resources in promoting diversity in our company, such as monitoring gender diversity of our company on an annual basis, collaborating with nonprofit organization to increase the hiring of employees from diverse backgrounds and with disabilities, participating in special events to raise awareness to diversity and globally communicating our efforts, both internally and externally.
-Furthermore, we have published annual sustainability (ESG) reports since 2018, focusing, among others, on our environmental efforts and initiatives, best governance practices and diversity.
-As we continue to grow, sustainability remains a core value.
-We expect ESG regulation will intensify in the future.
+We have invested efforts and resources in promoting diversity in our company, such as monitoring gender diversity of our company on an annual basis, collaborating with nonprofit organization to increase the hiring of employees from diverse backgrounds and with disabilities, participating in special events to raise awareness to